earthiverse/Food/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## General Info

 Target Android API: Android 4.1 API Level 16

+## Changelog

+Initial release has not happened yet, please be patient while we work on this project!